StarTrail: Concentric Ring Sequence Parallelism for Efficient Near-Infinite-Context Transformer Model Training: Technical Appendices and Supplementary Material

 \subsubsection{Attention-Head-Sharding-Based}

-Here we introduce the two representative methods, DeepSpeed Ulysses and Megatron Sequence Parallelism.\\ \textbf{DeepSpeed Ulysses}.
-DeepSpeed Ulysses\cite{jacobs2023Ulysses} presents a strategy for training with long sequences by leveraging all-to-all collective communication, but is largely limited in its scalability.
-Within the attention block, Ulysses transitions from sequence parallelism to a method akin to tensor parallelism with two all-to-all communication.
+There are two representative methods, DeepSpeed-Ulysses and Megatron Sequence Parallelism in this category.
+DeepSpeed-Ulysses\cite{jacobs2023Ulysses} transitions from sequence parallelism to a method akin to tensor parallelism with two all-to-all communication.
 It divides the query, key, and value matrices across the attention heads, thereby preserving the original attention computation structure.

-The principal merit of Ulysses lies in its simplicity and ease of implementation.
-Nonetheless, its reliance on the number of attention heads for partitioning activations introduces the following limitations.
-1) Ulysses is limited in scalability, as it can only be expanded to as many GPUs as there are attention heads, which restricts the maximum sequence length that can be processed.
-This limitation becomes particularly problematic when employing techniques like grouped-query attention (GQA) \cite{ainslie2023gqa} or multi-query attention (MQA) \cite{shazeer2019fast}, which further reduce the number of available attention heads for Keys and Values.
-2) Ulysses encounters load-balancing issues when the number of attention heads is not evenly divisible by the number of GPUs, complicating its deployment across diverse hardware configurations.
-3) The need for head-splitting makes Ulysses hard to combine with Tensor Parallelism.

-\textbf{Megatron Sequence Parallelism}.
-Megatron Sequence Parallelism focuses on minimizing memory usage and reducing the necessity for activation recomputation.
-The training approach is based on Tensor Parallelism (TP).
-While TP is employed in the Linear and Self-Attention blocks, operations such as the LayerNorm and Dropout functions are not distributed, leading to replications within the tensor parallel group.
-This requires an additional all-gather operation and a further reduce-scatter operation during the forward propagation to alternate between Tensor Parallelism and Sequence Parallelism.
-The Self-Attention and MLP layers continue to rely on Tensor Parallelism and must process the full sequence length.
-Like DeepSpeed Ulysses, it is also limited by the number of attention heads.
+Megatron Sequence Parallelism\cite{korthikanti2022reducing} focuses on minimizing memory usage and reducing the necessity for activation recomputation rather than efficiency.
+The two methods both rely on the number of attention heads to split the sequence, thus limited in scalability, especially when employing techniques like grouped-query attention (GQA) \cite{ainslie2023gqa} or multi-query attention (MQA) \cite{shazeer2019fast}.
+As these two sequence parallelism methods are \textbf{orthogonal} to the ring-based method, they are usually combined with ring attention to enable longer sequences.